Whangarei

 New Zealand’s newest deepwater port is located at Marsden Point, just south of Whangarei city and adjacent to the country’s only oil refinery and other large industrial services.
 A major dairy processing plant is situated at Kauri, just north of the city.

-Whangarei is served by various coach/bus operators providing regular daily services and Air New Zealand Link air services from Auckland.
+Whangarei is served by regular daily coach and bus services to and from Auckland, Paihia (Bay of Islands), Kerikeri (Bay of Islands), Kawakawa, Kaikohe and Kaitaia and Air New Zealand Link air services from Auckland.

 There are no passenger trains services from Whangarei to Auckland, Kaitaia, Kerikeri or Paihia.